dart-lang/site-www/src/_guides/libraries/writing-package-pages.md

 * Where to get help on using the package.
   Possibilities include an issue tracker, a chat room, or an email address.
 * What you're planning to do with the package.
-  A roadmap — either in the README or in an external page — can help users know whether the feature they need is coming soon.
+  A roadmap—either in the README or in an external page—can help users know whether the feature they need is coming soon.
 * How to contribute code to the package.

 The following screenshot shows the part of the `in_app_purchase` README